ClaraR93/Discover-South-Wales/README.md

 All digital images in the results section, (excluding two images referenced in the [credit](#credits) section), were taken by Clara Reynolds.
 The [Seamless Pattern Leaves](assets/images/background-print-image-compressed.webp) for the left and right border across all pages, and the [Hiking Trail Sketch](assets/images/background-hiking.webp) featured in the 404 error page, were both downloaded from [Pixabay](https://pixabay.com/).
 Content License allows users to use content for free and modify or adapt the content into new works.

+### Wireframes

+Wireframes were created for mobile, tablet and desktop.